ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/cli.md

 ## Prerequisites {#prerequisites}

-To run commands via the CLI, you will need database connection settings you can retrieve when [creating](../create_db.md) a connection:
+To run commands via the CLI, you will need database connection settings you can get when [creating](../create_db.md) a database:

 * [Endpoint](../../concepts/connect.md#endpoint)
 * [Database name](../../concepts/connect.md#database)